CityofEdmonton/Mailman/README.md

 3. Triggered email blasts

-   ⋅Use Google Sheets functions to determine when to send a given email.
+   Use Google Sheets functions to determine when to send a given email.

 4. Rich text emails